L78k3/grimmora-pages/content/World/Grimmora/Locations/Towns/Mightrest.md

 ## Overview

 A northern town in [[The Frost]] that serves as a base for mountain expeditions and was known for its griffin experts.
-Mightrest endured a six-month magical plague that was eventually revealed to be the work of a [[Vampire Lord]] residing in the [[big house]].
+Mightrest endured a six-month magical plague that was eventually revealed to be the work of a [[Vampire Lord]] residing in the [[Vampire Mansion]].

 ## Geography